Skip to content

 Nordvpn Threat Protection

-When we tried NordVPN’s ad blocking, it caught about 82% of web ads but didn’t block in-app ads as effectively as AdGuard.
+When we tried NordVPN’s ad blocking, it caught most web ads but didn’t block in-app ads as effectively as AdGuard.
 The advantage is that you get VPN protection and ad blocking in one subscription.

 Price: Included with NordVPN subscription (from $3.39/month)